sushiroll4093/clone/Production-Start.md

 QTIMigrationTool
 ================

 The QTIMigrationTool needs to be installed to enable copying or importing quiz content.
 Instructions are at https://github.com/instructure/QTIMigrationTool/wiki.
-After installation, activate the plugin in Site Admin -> Plugins -> QTI Converter.
+After installation, ensure the plugin is active in Site Admin -> Plugins -> QTI Converter (it should detect the QTIMigrationTool and auto-activate).

 Automated jobs
 ========